 ||B.A.
 (Honours) in English and Cultural Studies, University of Western Australia

-- (with Jack Elliott) A chapter, titled, "Authorship and 'the print of many': Searching for Shakespeare in Arden of Faversham for Shakespearian Authorship: A Companion to the New Oxford Shakespeare, edited by Gary Taylor and Gabriel Egan (Oxford University Press, 2016).
+- (with Jack Elliott) A chapter, titled, "Authorship and 'the print of many': Searching for Shakespeare in Arden of Faversham," for Shakespearian Authorship: A Companion to the New Oxford Shakespeare, edited by Gary Taylor and Gabriel Egan (Oxford University Press, 2016).